 Being a true professional instrument, the watch is by no means small.
 With its body measuring just shy of 44 millimeters in width, the watch is almost 17 mm in height and it tips the scales at almost 107 grams!
 However, it seems to be nicely shaped and will look good on a wrist, especially if accompanied by a bomber jacket and an oxygen mask.

-For a timekeeper of this size and, well, presence, the official 5 bars of WR seems somewhat ridiculous: the watch just screams “take me diving,” but instead may take a leak while swimming in a pool.
+For a timekeeper of this size and, well, presence, the official 5 bars of WR seems somewhat ridiculous: the watch just screams “take me diving,” but instead may take a leak while swimming in a pool or, for that matter, doing something as mundane as taking a shower.
+They really have to do something with this thing before offering a refreshed version of the collection.
+I mean, it is ridiculous!

 However, if you don’t expect crash-land on water in the foreseeable future and plan to wear the watch only in a controlled environment, you should really consider getting yourself one.
 It is well worth the price, even if Breitling will ask almost $5000 for it.